X-Hax/sa_tools/README.md

 ### New Project
 In the project menu, select 'New Project'.
 In the dialog that appears, give your project a name.
 Don't use any characters that would be invalid for a folder name.
 Select whether you want it to be SADXPC or SA2PC, then click 'create'.
 The program will spend a noticable amount of time splitting all of the data out from the game's files.
 SA2 Note: not everything will be split this way.
 For some things, you will need to split the data manually (GUI for this not yet implemented).

+For reference, the project's source data will be saved to /game_path/Projects/project_name/ You shouldn't need to mess with things in this folder for most mods, with the primary exception being new content like textures and audio that would normally go in the /system/ or /gd_PC/ folders.
+Anything you put into those folders will get copied to the proper location by the build process.

 ## Editing the Project
 When the project is done being created, you will be greeted by the Project Actions screen.
 Here you can select a tool to modify the project with, or build the project.